sedthh/pyxelate/README.md

 their smaller covariances (allowing flatter gaussians to eventually take over).
 Since it also predicts probabilities, iteratively polling from the first and second best prediction over a threshold allows simple dithering.
 The dirichlet distributions will put less weight on unnecessary clusters as well.

+Sequences are calculated by measuring the differences between frames, and only applying the process on areas whose absolute difference is over a threshold.

 ![Good boye resized](examples/corgi4.png)